If you’re looking for the best sports cards to invest in midway through 2021, you’ve come to the right place!

-We love love LOVE this card as a short term investment due to the likely price break out once he is unanimously elected to the Baseball Hall of Fame.
+A few years ago, we saw this card as a brilliant short-term investment due to the likely price hike once he was elected into the Baseball Hall of Fame.

 We suggest investing in PSA 6, 7, 8, or 9’s and BGS 8, 8.5, 9 or 9.5.